noobping/keycord/docs/README.md

 - Experimental layered encryption:
   - this is experimental and Keycord-specific
   - other `pass` apps cannot read those items
-- Passkeys:
-  - passkey support is enabled by default and can be omitted at build time with the `passkey` Cargo feature disabled
-  - opening a CXP request checks a local export-request file's structure; it is not browser WebAuthn or a live authenticator

 ## Start